 Midge / EmergersWD-40

-A simple yet effective midge pattern that mimics various stages of a midge's lifecycle.
-It's a great choice when trout are selectively feeding on midges.
+Simple yet effective midge pattern created by John Barr that mimics various stages of a midge's lifecycle.
+Excellent choice when trout are selectively feeding on midges.
+Features thread body, sparse dubbing thorax, and soft wing made from mallard or Antron.
+Typically tied in gray, olive, or brown with a slim profile.

 Spring, Summer, Fall